Abd al-Rahman of Morocco: Support for Emir Abd al-Qadir (1832–1844)

-Franco-Moroccan War (1844)
+Franco-Moroccan War (1844), and aftermath

 The French then demanded that Morocco cease its support of Abd al-Qadir and cede its eastern frontier lands to French control and, in 1844, launched the First Franco-Moroccan War.
 The war did not go well for the sultan.
 The French navy bombarded Mogador (Essaouira) and Tangier, while the Moroccan army, under Abd al-Rahman's son Moulay Muhammad, was defeated by the French at the Battle of Isly in August 1844.
 Abd al-Rahman consented to the Treaty of Tangier in October 1844, withdrawing support for al-Qadir, and reducing border garrisons.

 The treaties aggravated the internal situation in Morocco.
 Abd al-Rahman in fact rejected the Treaty of Lalla Maghnia at first, blaming it on his negotiators, but was eventually forced to ratify it.
 Army units and rural tribes across the north and east, already basically ungovernable, started raising rebellions which were only crushed with difficulty.
 The aftermath saw the break between Abd al-Rahman and Abd al-Qadir.

+The crushing defeat at Isly and the bombardment of the Moroccan ports by the squadron commanded by the Prince de Joinville had grave consequences both for the sultan's internal authority and for his relations with Europe.
+The defeat of Isly sparked off tribal rebellions in many parts of Morocco.
+The Dukkala tribesmen in the region between Safi and El Jadida massacred government officials and looted El Jadida.
+Essaouira was pillaged by the tribes when its inhabitants deserted it.
+Rebellious tribes threatened Marrakesh, and in September 1845 Rabat rebelled and its leaders chose a local notable to replace the governor appointed by the sultan.
+The sultan's international standing was also weakened as a result of this defeat.
+The Scandinavian countries immediately ceased to make him the customary annual gift to retain commercial relations with Morocco.
+And the sultan, aware that much harm to the country could be avoided through speedy communications with the European consuls, appointed in 1845 a na'ib (deputy) to conduct relations with them on behalf of the sultan.
+Though the na'ib resided in, and often held the post of governor of, Tangier, he became in fact if not in title a minister of foreign affairs.